d0ughb0y/I2C_GPS_NAV_v2_2_PPMSUM/README.md

 to be connected to throttle pin on flight controller.
 Now you are really getting the most out of your Arduino Pro Mini board.

+**The I2C address for this code is 0x40, make sure to change this in def.h in your MultiWii source.**

 ASCII Wiring Diagram ;)
 -----------------------